[Virginia Tech Department of Physics]

 Several aspects of superconductivity can be demonstrated as suggested in the instruction manual that accompanies the superconductivity demonstration kit.

-Equipment List: Storage Location: CHEMP 130A
+Equipment List: Storage Location: HahnN 130A

 References: